-Summer is almost over and the crisp East coast air is on its way.
+Summer is over and the crisp East Coast air is on its way.
 The change of seasons brings much relief as heat and humidity is tough for urban dogs in NYC.
 I’m a St Bernard, and I hibernate during the summer months– but when the temperatures start to drop, our stamina increases and we’re pumped to exercise.
 Since you’re bound to spend more time in the great outdoors to enjoy the magnificent fall foliage, here are a few safety tips to keep your dogs safe in Autumn.

 The sun will start to set earlier, and your evening walks with your dogs will be darker.
 Outfit your dog with LED collars so he’ll be easily visible in the dark.
 If your dog loves to play fetch, get balls that light up so you can play fetch with him in the dark!